-- Transgender women (TGW) only formed a minority of PrEP RCT participants. - In a subgroup analysis of iPrEx and iPrEx-OLE, daily oral TDF-FTC had lower effectiveness in TGW than MSM, primarily linked to lower adherence as measured by drug concentrations. - An interaction between TDF-FTC and feminising hormones is unlikely to be due to differing metabolism and clearance. - The possibility of a drug-drug interaction between PrEP and female hormones remains a concern for TGW and clinicians should be aware that TGW may prioritise this over other health concerns, which may impact on PrEP adherence. - There are no data on PrEP effectiveness in transgender men (TGM). - There are no data on PrEP effectiveness for frontal (vaginal) sex in either TGW or TGM.
+- Trans women formed only a minority of PrEP RCT participants. - In a subgroup analysis of iPrEx and iPrEx-OLE, daily oral TDF-FTC had lower effectiveness in trans women than in MSM, primarily linked to lower adherence as measured by drug concentrations. - An interaction between TDF-FTC and feminising hormones is unlikely due to differing metabolism and clearance. - The possibility of a drug-drug interaction between PrEP and female hormones remains a concern for trans women and clinicians should be aware that trans women may prioritise this over other health concerns, which may impact on PrEP adherence. - There are no data on PrEP effectiveness in trans men. - There are no data on PrEP effectiveness for frontal (vaginal) sex in either trans women or trans men.

-3.4.1 Efficacy in trans women
+4.4.1 Efficacy in trans women

-While there are no data from the UK, it is estimated that transgender women (TGW) are 49 times more likely to be infected with HIV than the general population worldwide [1].
-Globally, TGW also experience high levels of discrimination, structural barriers to healthcare, violence, poverty, high unemployment and housing instability, which all contribute to the high burden of HIV among TGW [2].
+While there are no data from the UK, iit is estimated that trans women are 49 times more likely to be infected with HIV than the general population worldwide [1].
+Globally, trans women also experience high levels of discrimination, structural barriers to healthcare, violence, poverty, high unemployment and housing instability, which all contribute to the high burden of HIV among trans women [2].

-Although a number of Phase 3 RCTs included the option to recruit TGW [3-5], in reality, TGW have formed only a minority of trial participants.
+Although a number of Phase 3 RCTs included the option to recruit trans women [3-5], in reality, trans women have formed only a minority of trial participants.
 In 2015, the iPrEx study group carried out an unplanned subgroup analysis considering efficacy specifically in this group [6].
-The randomised phase of iPrEX compared daily oral TDF-FTC with placebo.
-Of the 2499 participants in iPrEx, 339 (14%) were classified as TGW.
-Amongst TGW there were 11 HIV infections in the PrEP group and ten in the placebo group (HR: 1.1, 95% Cl 0.5-2.7), indicating minimal efficacy of PrEP in TGW.
-It is notable however that none of the TGW in the active arm who became infected with HIV had detectable drug at the time of seroconversion.

-There are no studies in TGW of intermittent or on-demand dosing.
+The randomised phase of iPrEx compared daily oral TDF-FTC with placebo.
+Of the 2499 participants in iPrEx, 339 (14%) were classified as trans women.
+Amongst trans women there were 11 HIV infections in the PrEP group and ten in the placebo group (HR: 1.1, 95% CI 0.5-2.7), indicating minimal efficacy of PrEP in trans women.
+It is notable, however, that none of the trans women in the active arm who became infected with HIV had detectable drug at the time of seroconversion.
+There are no studies in trans women of intermittent or on-demand dosing, and in the absence of data, particularly data on adherence, trans women and trans men should not be offered on-demand PrEP, unless they are exclusively having anal sex.

-3.4.1.2 Other studies
+4.4.1.2 Other studies

 The subgroup analysis of iPrEx [6] also considered the open-label extension of the study.
-During this phase, 192 TGW enrolled and were eligible to take PrEP.
-Of those receiving PrEP, TGW had lower drug concentrations than did MSM overall [7].
-Protective drug concentrations (indicating use of four or more pills per week) were detected in 17% of person-years of follow-up in transgender women compared 35% of person-years follow-up in MSM (P<0.0001).
-There were no seroconversions in TGW with drug concentrations commensurate with 4 or more tablets per week.
-Seroconversion occurred only among TGW having drug concentrations compatible with less than two tablets of TDF-FTC per week.
-The study authors concluded that the lack of PrEP efficacy in TGW was primarily a result of low adherence as measured by drug concentrations.
+During this phase, 192 trans women enrolled and were eligible to take PrEP.
+Of those receiving PrEP, trans women had lower drug concentrations than did MSM overall [7].
+Protective drug concentrations (indicating use of four or more pills per week) were detected in 17% of person-years of follow-up in trans women compared 35% of person-years follow-up in MSM (P<0.0001).
+There were no seroconversions in trans women, with drug concentrations commensurate with four or more tablets per week.
+Seroconversion occurred only among trans women having drug concentrations compatible with fewer than two tablets of TDF-FTC per week.
+The study authors concluded that the lack of PrEP efficacy in trans women was primarily a result of low adherence as measured by drug concentrations.

-3.4.1.2 Adherence
+4.4.1.3 Adherence